benjaminion/upgrading-ethereum-book/src/book.md

 To avoid any ambiguity or confusion on the validator side about its state, we wait until its eligibility activation epoch has been finalised before [adding it to the activation queue](/part3/transition/epoch/#registry-updates) by setting its `activation_epoch`.
 Otherwise, it might at one point become active, and then the beacon chain could flip to a fork in which it is not active.
 This could happen if the latter fork had fewer blocks and had thus processed fewer deposits.

+Note that `state.finalized_checkpoint.epoch` does not mean that all of the slots in that epoch are finalised.
+We finalise checkpoints, not epochs, so only the first slot (the checkpoint) of that epoch is finalised.
+This is accounted for in [`process_registry_updates()`](/part3/transition/epoch/#def_process_registry_updates) by adding one to the current epoch when setting the `validator.activation_eligibility_epoch`, so that we can be sure that the block containing the deposit has been finalised.

 |||
 |-|------|
 | Used&nbsp;by | [`process_registry_updates()`](/part3/transition/epoch/#def_process_registry_updates) |